mccleanla/explainability-scoping-review/README.md

 - How should they be communicated?
 When?
 - How are overarching decision-making processes in an operational context considered, where they involve multiple stakeholders and roles?

+Some background quotes from literature sources here: [[Operational Explainability Definition]]

+---
+## Rationale for this work

+Whilst much is written about XAI and HCXAI, it is not clear how operational explainability is treated in the AI lifecycle from conceptualisation to design to evaluation.

 No scoping review covers this topic explicitly, for example there is much less focus on temporal factors related to operational decision making environments and the multiple stakeholders involved in real world contexts of decision making beyond a single human-ai interaction.

 In this paper, I will map out how operational explainability is conceptualised, designed and evaluated, surveying the field via a scoping review.

 In addition to the typical introspective explanation tackled by explainability researchers, I will look at assistive explanations, aiming to support the user with their task.
 I will survey what causes the need for an explanation in the first place.